Israel-Gaza conflict: release and transfer of hostages begins, and vital humanitarian aid enters Gaza

 DONATE to the Israel and Occupied Palestinian Territory Appeal

-Since 7 October, we have seen some of the worst violence in the Occupied Palestinian Territory and Israel in recent years.
+Over the last eight months, we have seen some of the worst violence in Israel and the Occupied Palestinian Territory in recent years.
 The Red Cross Red Crescent Movement will remain on the ground, providing support and vital aid to affected communities on all sides.

 Israel and Occupied Palestinian Territory conflict: summary of latest news

-- More than 1,400 people have reportedly been killed in Israel and 11,070 in the Gaza Strip, with thousands more injured
+• More than 1,200* people have been killed in Israel and 36,171* in the Gaza Strip

 Read: Gaza humanitarian crisis: Resources run out and displacement soars